Incredibles 2 trailer gives Elastigirl the superhero spotlight

 Disney's Incredibles 2 is making Elastigirl go solo.

-The Pixar movie's new trailer debuted Friday showing the mom take on a solo, "vigilante"-esque job in hopes to "change people's perception about superheroes," giving her access to crazy gadgets and leaving her husband to stay home and take care of the kids.
+The Pixar movie's new trailer debuted Friday showing the mom (Holly Hunter) take on what looks like to be a "vigilante"-esque job in hopes to "change people's perception about superheroes," giving her access to crazy gadgets and leaving her husband to stay home and take care of the kids.

+Mr. Incredible (Craig T. Nelson) quickly finds himself struggling with Dash's (Huck Milner) math homework, an upset Violet (Sarah Vowell) and baby Jack-Jack's burgeoning powers.

+The trailer also teases a look at the movie's mysterious villain and the return of Samuel L. Jackson's Frozone.

 Tech Culture: From film and television to social media and games, here's your place for the lighter side of tech.